OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 1. Start Visual Studio 2015 and select **New>Project**.
 Select the ASP.net Web application template.
 Provide a project name.
 Select **empty** for the ASP.net type and select the Web API checkbox.
 This will pull down the necessary nugets for you.

 2. Right-click on the project, select **Add>Connected Service**.
-Select ASP.net on the left side of the dialog and select the ASP.net Webhooks.
+Select ASP.net on the left side of the dialog box and select the ASP.net Webhooks.
 Click the **Configure** button.
 This will generate code into your project, so you can host and receive webhooks.

 3. Select Github in the **Enable incoming webhooks** dialog box.
 Provide a secret for your GitHub application.
 Let's generate a new secret.
 Go to sha1-online.com and generate a new SHA key.
 Copy this key into your clipboard and also save it in Notepad temporarily.
 Paste this secret into Github text box in Visual Studio.

 4. Visual studio will install the packages for Github webhook receivers and generate all the necessary code in your project.
 Verify the GitHub secret is present in the Web.config file of your project by looking under app settings for the key listed as `"MS_WebHookReceiverSecret_GitHub".`

 5. Open the global.asax file.
 Initialize the webhook receiver.
 Add a line of code for `GlobalConifguration.Configure(WebhookConfig.Register)`  in the Application_Start function.

 		protected void Application_Start()
 	        {